-Spiritual Traditions & Thought Systems examines the structured frameworks through which belief, doctrine, and metaphysical understanding are developed and sustained.
-It explores how organized systems of thought shape perception, guide practice, and establish continuity across generations of interpretation and spiritual inquiry.
+Spiritual Traditions & Thought Systems explores the structured frameworks through which belief, doctrine, sacred narrative, spiritual practice, symbolic meaning, and metaphysical understanding are developed, preserved, interpreted, and transmitted across cultures and generations.
+This Pillar examines how organized systems of thought shape spiritual understanding, guide practice, establish continuity, and provide interpretive frameworks through which humanity has explored existence, purpose, transcendence, and the unseen dimensions of experience.

 The study of the nature, role, and significance of Christ within structured theological systems.
 Christology examines how doctrine, interpretation, and tradition have shaped understanding across historical and spiritual frameworks.